 - Current or future employment in early childhood education (preschool, school, daycare, etc.)

-- Commitment to work in the city of Columbus in early childhood for three years after graduation
+- Commitment to work in Franklin county in early childhood for three years after graduation

 - Must be an Ohio resident

-Candidates for the Teacher Preparation Pipeline Scholarship must also apply for admission as transfer students to The Ohio State University.
-Students who have earned an Associate's degree from an accredited institution are usually granted admission to Ohio State.
+Candidates for the Teacher Preparation Pipeline opportunity must also apply for admission as transfer students to The Ohio State University.
+Students who have earned an associate's degree from an accredited institution are usually granted admission to Ohio State.
 The transfer student application includes a $60 fee, which will be paid for those who are awarded the scholarship.
-Students who are awarded a scholarship will apply to the university on a designated day in July 2016, to be determined.
+Students who are awarded a scholarship will apply to the university on a designated day to be determined.

 Support the Pipeline fund.